Ron and Margaret Dobell Foundation

 The foundation is also delighted to support the Arts Centre's Wellbeing Collective which brings together professionals providing resources and services that support positive mental health for people working in the performing arts. https://artswellbeingcollective.com.au

-In line with it's commitment to the Fringe and Cabaret Festivals, the foundation has specifically supported the development of a programme to assist festival organisers, workers and performers. https://artswellbeingcollective.com.au/resource-category/festival-well/
+In line with our commitment to the Fringe and Cabaret Festivals, the foundation has specifically supported the development of a programme to assist festival organisers, workers and performers. https://artswellbeingcollective.com.au/resource-category/festival-well/

 We have joined with internationally acclaimed avant garde cabaret creators Finucane & Smith to create the Dobell Foundation Cabaret Scholarship.
 This offers an artist in residence opportunity for a unique emerging cabaret artist selected in consultation with the VCA and Finucane & Smith.